Some Vintage Valentines and a Story

 I’ve mentioned before that what I particularly search for in my vintage stationery collection are unsigned pieces — some collectors don’t mind cards having writing on them but my preference is for none.

 So, when I came across this lot of old Valentine cards for sale on eBay, with very little in way of description, I sent the vendor an email asking if the cards had been previously used.
 In response I got a very brief note saying that some of them had writing on them and some didn’t, and that one of them had the year 1945 written on it.

 I was going to leave it at that and move along without bidding on them.
 But, (and not to stereotype my cat-loving self), the kitten card had really gotten my attention.
 I considered writing again asking if there was writing on that specific one, but then thought this would probably be annoying, especially for such a small auction — the beginning bid was only $7.50.
 So I decided to bid for the 17 cards and if I won, I’d enjoy them as they were, with or without writing.

 I could see that there were a couple of cards that are called ‘articulated valentines’.
 These are ones with moving parts, attached by a rivet.
-These are quite rare and I had none of them in my collection yet, so wanted those.
+These are quite rare and I had none of them in my collection yet, so I was wanted those, too.

-And, by these pictures you can see that I won them.
+By these pictures you can see that I won them.
 I was surprised that nobody else had bid for them as I have seen single unused Valentines go for as much as $10 a piece.
-(I know, we’re not talking big bucks here, but that’s why I allow myself to collect these items that are really only something to look at, since I’ll never end up mailing them.)

 When they arrived in the mail a week later I was excited to see which ones had writing and which didn’t.